leallysmith/ETALHowTo/docs/Digitizing Riverscapes/overallguide.md

 $x - will calculate the longitude

-$area - will calculate area in the project's units NOT the CRS units (accessed through project properties)
+$area - will calculate area in the project's units NOT the CRS units (units accessed through project properties)

-$length - will calculate length in the project's units NOT the CRS units (accessed through project properties)
+$length - will calculate length in the project's units NOT the CRS units (units accessed through project properties)

 ### Symbology